-Before making a final decision on the wedding jewelry that will be worn on your finger for the rest of your life, it's important to provide you with all the necessary information for an informed purchase.
-In our previous articles, we detailed the different alloys that make up white, pink or yellow gold, outlined the differences between platinum and palladium.
-Today, our aim is to thoroughly cover everything concerning carats.
+Before you make a final choice about the wedding jewelry you'll wear on your finger for the rest of your life, we feel it's important to give you all the information you need to make an informed purchase.
+In our previous articles, we detailed the different alloys that make up the various materials, and now we're going to tell you all about carats.

 The carat of gold, unlike the carat of stones, does not determine its weight, but rather its fineness.
 It is equivalent to 1/24th of the total weight of the metal in your ring.
 So, for gold, the higher the carat value, the more gold there is in its composition, and therefore, the higher its fineness.
 In practice, this means that 18-carat gold is composed of 75% pure gold and 25% metal alloys.